snehakap/Scorecard-Visualization/README.md

 # Scorecard-Visualization

-On this assignment I have worked on creating a nice data visualization for the data which is explained below.
+On this assignment I have worked on creating a nice data visualization in PowerBI for the performance of individuals in a particular team during different weeks.

 There are three critical subsheets.
-The given data is of the performance of individuals a particular team.
-The data has three components- each subsheet has one component
+The data has three components- each subsheet has one component.

 # Overview of the Subsheets